P1sec/pysctp/README.txt

 ======================================================================
 History

-The original PySCTP library was developed by Elvis Pfützenreuter, starting in 2005 / 2006.
-At that time, SCTP was freshly introduced into Linux, hence the library was developed with lksctp-utils 1.0.1 and kernel 2.6.10, that come with Ubuntu Hoary.
+The original PySCTP library was developed by Elvis Pfützenreuter (https://epxx.co/), starting in 2005 / 2006.
+At that time, SCTP was freshly introduced into Linux, hence the library was developed targeting lksctp-utils 1.0.1 and kernel 2.6.10, that came with Ubuntu Hoary.

 Since then, the kernel API evolved, and PySCTP too, in order to support newer calls like connectx().
 In 2009/2010, Philippe Langlois headed to maintain the library, which is now supported by the P1 Security team since then.
+The Linux API has again slightly evolved in the last years, which changes are not (yet) reflected in PySCTP.

 ======================================================================
 Credits

-Elvis Pfützenreuter <elvis.pfutzenreuter __AT__ indt.org.br>
+Elvis Pfützenreuter
-Philippe Langlois <phil __AT__ p1sec.com>
+Philippe Langlois
-Casimiro Daniel NPRI <CasimiroD  __AT__ npt.nuwc.navy.mil> - patch for new SCTP_* constants
-Domonkos P. Tomcsanyi and Aurelien Roose - pypi / github integration Benoit Michau
+Casimiro Daniel NPRI (patch for new SCTP_* constants) Domonkos P. Tomcsanyi and Aurelien Roose (pypi / github integration) Benoit Michau